2025 student service design challenge - design a service that promotes equality and inclusivity

 How it works

 Each team will be coached and mentored, join live and recorded classes/lectures, participate in insightful Q&A sessions and much more.
 This Challenge can be likened to an intensive master’s program, complementing students’ academic curriculum and requiring their weekly commitment throughout the competition.
 SSDC poses real-world challenges and lets teams of students get to know and use a myriad of tools, methods, and design approaches, such as ethnography, cultural probing, user journey mapping, brainstorming, prototyping, service blueprinting and business modelling.
-On top of these, SSDC includes at least 6 classes and 15 coaching sessions over the period of 5 months.
+On top of these, SSDC includes at least 6 classes and 15 coaching sessions over a period of 5 months.
 And it’s all for free!

 In the last round of the competition, shortlisted teams will have the opportunity to pitch their service concept and show their business potential to the Challenge jury.
-This online event is a unique opportunity for the teams to practise their skills and convince the jury to select them as the winners of the fifth edition of the Student Service Design Challenge.
+This online event is a unique opportunity for the teams to practise their skills and convince the jury to select them as the winners of the sixth edition of the Student Service Design Challenge.

 This year’s theme